Angrite

 Angrites are a rare group of achondrites consisting mostly of Al-Ti bearing diopside, hedenbergite, olivine, anorthite and troilite with minor traces of phosphate and metals.
 The group is named for the Angra dos Reis meteorite.
 They are the oldest igneous rocks, with crystallization ages of around 4.56 billion years.
 Angrites are subdivided into two main groups, the quenched and plutonic angrites.
-The quenched angrites cooled rapidly upon the surface of the angrite parent body (APB), whereas the plutonic angrites cooled slower, deeper in the crust.
-The APB is thought to have been a similar size to the asteroid 4 Vesta.
+The quenched angrites cooled rapidly upon the surface of the angrite parent body (APB), whereas the plutonic angrites cooled more slowly, deeper in the crust.
+The parent body is thought to have been at least as large as Earth's moon.

 Origin

 Angrite meteorites are distinct from other meteoritic groups based on their oxygen isotopic compositions.
-Based on their Mn-Fe ratios in pyroxene and other isotopic compositions, the source of angrites is constrained to the inner Solar System.
-However, recent studies have suggested that the APB experienced mixing of multiple sources during its history.
+Based on their Mn-Fe ratios in pyroxene and other isotopic compositions, the source of angrites is constrained to the inner Solar System, with the possibility of some mixing from elsewhere.

-By comparing the reflectance spectra of the angrites to that of several main belt asteroids, two potential parent bodies have been identified: 289 Nenetta and 3819 Robinson.
-Other scientists have suggested that angrites could represent ejecta from Mercury, however later work has cast significant doubt upon these claims.
+The reflectance spectra of the angrites connects them to two main belt asteroids, 289 Nenetta and 3819 Robinson, suggesting that they may be fragments of the parent body.

-Based on the lack of an asteroid matching the spectra of angrite meteorites it is thought that the APB was catastrophically disrupted and subsequently destroyed.
+The chemistry of angrites indicates that they originate in a differentiated planetary body.
+Ejecta from Mercury has been suggested as a possibility.

+A study in 2026 found minerals that had formed at pressures of at least 1.75 GPa (17.5 kilobars) at relatively shallow depths (that is, that these pressures were achieved in the mantle rather than the core), indicating that the parent body was as large or larger than Earth's moon.